neuralmagic/deepsparse/docs/user-guide/deepsparse-server.md

 # >>> {"labels":["positive","negative","positive"],"scores":[0.9665533900260925,0.9952980279922485,0.9939143061637878]}
 ```

-Check out the use case pages for detailed documentation on task-specific arguments that can be applied to the Server via `kwargs`.
+Check out the [Use Case](../use-cases) page for detailed documentation on task-specific arguments that can be applied to the Server via `kwargs`.

 ## Custom Use Cases

 Stay tuned for documentation on using a custom DeepSparse Pipeline within the Server!

+## Multi-Stream

+Stay tuned for documentation on multi-stream scheduling with DeepSparse!

 ## Logging